Red Headed Bird Hawaii

 House Finch Bird (Haemorhous Mexicanus), A Common Backyard Songbird With Red Plumage On Males, Known For Its Cheerful Song And Adaptability To Urban Areas.

-The House Finch Is A Familiar Backyard Bird Across North America Often Seen Perched On Feeders Or Chirping From Rooftops.
-Males Are Recognized By Their Bright Red Crown And Chest While Females Are Brown And Streaked Their Flocking Behavior Brings Lively Energy To Suburban Areas And They Adapt Well To Human Presence.
+The House Finch Is A Familiar Backyard Bird Across North America Often Seen Perched On Feeders Or Singing From Rooftops.
+Males Are Recognized By Their Bright Red Crown And Chest While Females Are Brown And Streaked Their Social Flocking Behavior Brings Constant Motion And Life To Neighborhoods Much Like The Red Headed Bird Hawaii That Draws Attention With Its Brilliant Color.

 Northern Cardinal